About us Find us Contact us Useful links

 Telephone: + 44 1925 265 000

-Mr Bobić has over fifteen years of extensive experience in all aspects of knee surgery, including arthroscopic surgery, ligament reconstruction, knee arthroplasty, and particularly in articular cartilage repair.
-Mr Bobić is the founder of the Liverpool Knee Service and a former full-time NHS knee surgeon at The Royal Liverpool and Broadgreen University Hospitals, Broadgreen Hospital, Liverpool (1996 to 2002).
-He also specializes in medico-legal aspects of knee injuries.
+Mr Bobić has over twenty six years of extensive experience in all aspects of knee surgery, including arthroscopic surgery, ligament reconstruction, knee arthroplasty, and particularly in articular cartilage repair.
+He is the founder of the Liverpool Knee Service and has previously held the post of full-time NHS knee surgeon at The Royal Liverpool and Broadgreen University Hospitals, Broadgreen Hospital, Liverpool (1996 to 2002).

-Mr Bobić is a dedicated teacher and sought-after lecturer throughout the world: since 1996 he has given over 200 lectures on knee surgery at major international and national conferences.
-He has published over 40 articles on knee articular cartilage injury, repair and imaging.
+A dedicated teacher and sought-after orthopaedic lecturer throughout the world, Mr Bobić has given over 300 lectures on knee surgery at major international and national conferences since 1996.
+He has published numerous articles on knee articular cartilage injury, repair and imaging.
 He is involved in international collaborative clinical and basic science research related to knee articular cartilage imaging, repair, rehabilitation and functional outcomes.
-He has 15 years of experience in clinical and arthroscopic imaging, including digital image and video editing, and 12 years of experience in clinical and MR digital imaging of articular cartilage.

 Further Information: